-This is evidenced in the ITC student enrollment and graduation rate of five constituent seminaries.
-Through these seminaries, an ecumenical environment of high quality is maintained in the delivery of the Master of Divinity degree program and enrollment in its distance education, the Master of Christian Education, the Doctor of Theology, and the Doctor of Ministry degree programs, along with ITC’s growing Certificate of Theology program.
+There are three key performance indicators that are linked to the ITC mission: (student perceptions captured on the Association of Theological Schools (ATS) graduate survey, program retention and completion rates and, graduation rates.
+Since the ITC is a constituent theological center, the placement data is evidenced in the ITC student enrollment and placement data from the five constituent seminaries and one fellowship (Morehouse School of Religion, Turner Theological Seminary, Gammon Seminary, Phillips School of Theology, C. H. Mason Seminary and the H. V. Richardson Fellowship).
+Through these seminaries, an ecumenical environment of high quality is maintained in the delivery of the Master of Divinity degree program and enrollment in its distance education, the Master of Arts in Christian Education, the Doctor of Theology, and the Doctor of Ministry degree programs, along with re-calibrating the ITC certificate program.

 The Interdenominational Theological Center (ITC) evaluates its educational effectiveness through annual unit reviews of its degree programs and analysis of how well students have met the learning outcomes the ITC Faculty Council has established for each degree program.
 The ITC Enrollment Management and Marketing Team (EMMT-Admissions, Financial Aid, and the Registrar) compile student retention data for ITC determining benchmarks for FTE enrollment.
 The Sankofa Center for Data Evaluation and Quality Enhancement reports areas for quality enhancement, which is then reviewed by the Institutional Effectiveness/QEP Committee and Faculty Council.
 Improvements based upon this review are acted upon through the designated institutional standing committee and reported to the ITC Board of Trustees (excluding policy improvements, which are solely trustee decisions).